 (6)“Gender Diversity and the Politics of Identity”.
 The questions of law and violence spill over into new movements based on gender.
 Emerging global discourses on Trans*identity demand citizenship, recognition and rights for transgender and queer identified groups.
 How do nation-states respond to these demands?
 In a recent workshop, we compared the situation of transgender identified persons such as Hijras, Jogappas and Aravanis in India with transgender identified persons in Germany.
 Alternative readings of gender diversity reveal a cosmos of trans*identity, with norms intersecting with class, culture, and historical circumstances.
 How can the cultural concept of a Third Gender and the history of medicalisation of trans- and intersexuality inform our understanding of emerging trans-politics in India and Germany?

-- Prof. Jörg Gengnagel (Institute of East and South Asian Cultural Studies, Chair of Indology, Universität Würzburg)
+- Prof. Dr. Jörg Gengnagel, Institute of East and South Asian Cultural Studies, Chair of Indology, University of Würzburg

-- Prof. Elisabeth Schömbucher-Kusterer (Institute of East and South Asian Cultural Studies, Chair of Indology, Universität Würzburg)
+- Prof. Dr. Karin Steiner, Institute of East and South Asian Cultural Studies, Chair of Indology, University of Würzburg

-- Prof. Ummu Salma Bava (Centre for European Studies, JNU, New Delhi)
+- Prof. Ummu Salma Bava, JNU, New Delhi

-- PD Dr. Michael Becker (Institute of Political Science and Sociology, Universität Würzburg)
+- Prof. Dr. Michael Becker, Institute of Political Science and Sociology, University of Würzburg

-- Dr. Krishna Swamy Dara (Dept. of Political Science, Jamia Millia Islamia University, New Delhi)
+- Dr. Krishna Swamy Dara, Jamia Millia Islamia University, New Delhi

-- Dr. Barbara Lotz (Institute of East and South Asian Cultural Studies, Chair of Indology, Universität Würzburg)
+- Prof. Dr. Elisabeth Schömbucher-Kusterer (Institute of East and South Asian Cultural Studies, Chair of Indology, University of Würzburg)